 Choosing and Preparing for Your MALS Courses

-What courses should I take?
+- Which courses should I take?

-How can I be sure that I have registered for the correct version of Models of Critical Inquiry?
+- How can I be sure that I have registered for the correct version of Models of Critical Inquiry?

-Should I take both required courses this first term or only one of them?
+- Should I take both required courses this first term, or only one of them?

-What if my form of financial aid requires me to carry a specific amount of credit?
+- What if my form of financial aid requires me to carry a specific amount of credit?

-When is orientation?
+- When is orientation?

-What does orientation cover?
+- What does orientation cover?

-How do I prepare for the orientation?
+- How do I prepare for orientation?

-When and where will the residency take place?
+- When and where will the residency take place?

-What will the residency cover?
+- What will the residency cover?

-How do I prepare for the residency?
+- How do I prepare for the residency?